shehryarusman/RecyclerPro/README.md

 To install BinthereRecycleThat, follow these steps:

 1. Clone the repository.
-2. Install the necessary dependencies by running npm install and pip install -r requirements.txt.
+2. Install the necessary dependencies by running npm install.
 3. Start the frontend by running npm start.
 4. Start the backend by running python app.py.